23 July 2019 | Updated 14 March 20258 min read

 Prices from

-Gran Canaria was the launching post for Christopher Columbus’ eventful voyage to the Americas in 1492, and the Casa de Colón – which means ‘House of Columbus’, though it was actually the governor’s residence and just a temporary home for the explorer before his journey – pays homage to that expedition.
+The ‘House of Columbus’, though it was actually the governor’s residence and just a temporary home for the explorer before his journey, pays homage to his eventful expedition to the Americas in 1492.

 A town called Teror might not sound like a tourist magnet, but this inland spot is just about the prettiest place on the island.
 Best reached by hire car from Las Palmas – about a half-hour drive inland – it’s a popular pilgrimage spot for islanders thanks to its basilica, but it has plenty to offer tourists too.